Microflash/Prim/test/fixtures/RequiredAlternatives/test.md

 <!-- path -->
 Check the file path to locate the document.
-Copy and paste the full path name to navigate to the desired folder.
+Copy and paste the full path names to navigate to the desired folder.

 <!-- scrollbar -->
 Use the scroll bar to navigate through the document.